laiudm/ZAP/README.txt

-Title  : ZAP - An ARM v4T compatible processor.
+Title  : ZAP - An ARM v4T compatible processor with cache/MMU support.
 Author : Revanth Kamaraj (revanth91kamaraj@gmail.com)
 License: MIT License.
 ------------------------------------------------------------------------------

+NOTE: This project is currently in an *experimental* state.

+Features:
+- Supports v4 ARM instructions and v1 Thumb instructions.
+- Supports cache and MMU with configurable cache and TLB sizes.
+- Branch prediction supported.

 ZAP is an ARM processor compatible with v4T of the ARM instruction set.
 The processor is built around a an 8 stage pipeline:

 FETCH => PRE-DECODE => DECODE => ISSUE => SHIFTER => ALU => MEMORY => WRITEBACK

 ARM ISA Version         : v4
 THUMB ISA Version       : v1

 The pipeline is fully bypassed to allow most dependent instructions to execute without stalls.
 The pipeline stalls for 3 cycles if there is an attempt to use a value loaded from memory immediately following it.
 32x32+32=32 operations take 6 clock cycles while 32x32+64=64 takes 12 clock cycles.
 Multiplication and non trivial shifts require registers a cycle early else the pipeline stalls for 1 cycle.

-Features:
-- Supports v4 ARM instructions.
-- Supports v1 Thumb instructions.
-- Branch prediction supported.

-Current limitations :
-- Beta release
-- No MMU or cache is provided but may be attached.

-A simple dual port ram model is provided in models/ram/ram.v for simulation purposes.
+A simple ram model is provided in models/ram/model_ram.v for simulation purposes.

 See the wiki for instructions.

 See the documentation at
 https://github.com/krevanth/ZAP/blob/master/docs/zap_doc.pdf

+NOTE: The documentation was written before adding cache/MMU.
+I will upload new documentation soon.

-Visit the google groups forum at... https://groups.google.com/d/forum/zap-devel
+Please provide your feedback on the google forum... https://groups.google.com/d/forum/zap-devel

 -------------------------------------------------------------------------------